 When it comes to revising for the theory test, start with the Highway Code, which provides vital road information and rules.
 We advise buying resources like the official DVSA handbook or the AA theory test book.
 They both contain official DVSA questions with answers.
 Revise them thoroughly—they could show up on your test.

-To tackle the backlog and 50,000 theory test retakes, the DVSA has announced that they’ll be making a few changes to the theory booking system.
+To tackle the backlog and 50,000 theory test retakes, the DVSA has made a few changes to the theory booking system.
 Here’s everything you need to know:

 Image source: Ocean Ng via Unsplash

-At the moment, you can book a theory test up to 4 months in advance.
-This will be slashed to just 2 months when the DVSA switches over to a new test booking system (more on that in one moment).
+Before the changes, you could book a theory test up to 4 months in advance.
+This was slashed to just 2 months when the DVSA switched over to a new test booking system (more on that in one moment).